burnedpopcorn/FMOD-RI/README.md

 ----------------------------------------+
 Note that:				|
 					|
-- Music Instruments are not included,	|
-so if there are sounds that are missing	|
-their .wav counterparts, that is why	|
-					|
 - This hasn't been updated to reflect	|
 the global name changes that is found	|
 in the current WIP r7 Source Code, but	|